Change (Sugababes album): Background and release

 In June 2006, the Sugababes began working on then-untitled fifth studio album which was confirmed for release in 2007.
 However, group member Heidi Range also revealed that a greatest hits album would be released in time for Christmas 2006, which would include all of the group's hits.
 Following the release of Overloaded: The Singles Collection, the Sugababes continued working with a number of American producers on their fifth studio album, the band's first full studio album with then-new member Amelle Berrabah.
-Although, it was Amelle's first production, some of the songs from the album were leftover tracks that were originally intended to appear on Taller in More Ways (2005).
+Although, it was Amelle's first production, some of the songs from the album were allegedly leftover tracks that were originally intended to appear on Taller in More Ways (2005).

 The album was produced by Higgins and production team Xenomania, known for their work on other Sugababes singles including "Round Round", "Angels with Dirty Faces", "Hole in the Head", "In the Middle", and "Red Dress".
 The mixing process was undertaken by Jeremy Wheatley for 365 Artists at Twenty One Studios, located in London, England.
 This was assisted by Richard Edgeler.
-Keyboards and programming were provided by Powell, Higgins, Cowling and Matt Gray, while Coler was responsible for the guitar present in the song.
+Keyboards and programming were provided by Powell, Higgins, Cowling and Matt Gray, while Coler was responsible for the guitar.

 AXM Magazine reported the Sugababes' assumed attempt to move into the American market with the album.
 On 30 August 2007, the group appeared on The Album Chart Show to perform the first single, "About You Now", and premiere another two album cuts.
 They also confirmed that the album's title would be Change.

 When inserted into the computer, the UK edition disc allows access to bonus features such as remix versions of "About You Now" and a special interview with the group, plus wallpapers and photos.
 The French edition of Change is a greatest hits compilation because Overloaded: The Singles Collection was not released there, and it contains all their hits since "Overload" to "Denial".

 "Never Gonna Dance Again" was written by Sugababes members Keisha Buchanan and Heidi Range in collaboration with Miranda Cooper, Brian Higgins, Tim Powell, Lisa Cowling and Nick Coler.
 The song was originally written and recorded with former group member Mutya Buena for the group's previous album Taller in More Ways, but was cut from the final track listing due to the girls not being fond of the song.
 During production of the fifth album, they came back to the song and grew to like it, prompting the group to add it to the track listing of Change.

 The song "About You Now" was used in the movie Wild Child and features as track three on the soundtrack.
 In December 2007, "3 Spoons of Suga" was included on the soundtrack for the 2007 film St Trinian's.